KeithSloan/CERN-Alice-MF-gdml/README.md

 ### Create an initial directory structure

-The buildDirStruct.py process a gdml file building a directory structure where each volume creates a directory
+The buildDirStruct.py process a gdml file building a directory structure where each volume creates a directory with a set of files.

+      volname.gdml (With appropriate includes for the following) volname.setup.xml
+      volname.solids.xml
+      volname.materials.xml
+      volname.structure.xml
+      volname.define.xml

 ```
 Run newUtils/buildDirStruct.py <option> <primary volume> <complete gdml file> <target directory>